uswds/uswds-site/_posts/2017-06-06-usda-case-study.md

 **Standards team:** What other frameworks did you consider?

-**USDA Team:** We didn’t spend a lot of time looking at other frameworks because we already liked the colors, fonts and other components of the Standards.
+**USDA Team:** We didn’t spend a lot of time looking at other frameworks because we already liked the colors, fonts, and other components of the Standards.
 We did spend some time looking at industry sites, as well as, evaluating other sites using the Standards to see how they were implemented.

 **Standards team:** Did you encounter any resistance in your adoption of the Standards?